Castelvill/SandstormBox/docs/Instructions.md

 - [attribute] (string) - if provided, aggregate this this attribute from selected entities;
 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

+## find_by_id layer

+**Syntax**

+find_by_id layer *layer_id* *object_id* *module_type* *module_id* *attribute* [output]

+**Description**

+    Return a context filled with entities which ids are equal to ones provided in parameters.
+If no ids are provided, aggregate all possible entities.

+**Parameters**

+- [camera_id] (string) - if source is equal to “camera” or provided context is of a camera type, only the camera with this id can be aggregated;
+- [layer_id] (string) - if source is equal to “layer” or provided context is of a layer type, only the layer with this id can be aggregated;
+- [object_id] (string) - if source is equal to “layer” or provided context is of a layer or object type, only the object with this id can be aggregated;
+- [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
+- [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
+- [attribute] (string) - if provided, aggregate this this attribute from selected entities;
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## let

 **Syntax**